mramshaw/API-Gateways/README.md

 The default is __Regional__, which is fine for development or a proof of concept.

 Private endpoints require VPCs.

+#### Workflow

+When working with Lambda functions, the workflow for individual calls is along the following lines:

+    Method Request --> Integration Request --> Method Response --> Integration Response

+API Gateway mappings and models can be defined as needed.
+Defining them can be troublesome.

+__Pro Tip:__ Leave the integration response empty for a ___passthrough response___.
+If no mapping is defined the response from the Lambda function will be passed-through as-is.
+My advice would be to check that this does what is expected before defining any models or mappings.

+AWS uses a subset of [JSON Schema](http://json-schema.org/), so if you need any specific features, be aware that the API Gateway may not support them (you will not be able to save the mapping if this is the case).

+The API Gateway uses [Apache Velocity](http://velocity.apache.org/) to do the request & response mappings.

+The Apache Velocity developer guide is available [here](http://velocity.apache.org/engine/devel/developer-guide.html).

+The Apache Velocity templating reference documentation is available [here](http://velocity.apache.org/engine/devel/vtl-reference.html).

 ## Swagger